johnstonbl01/clementinejs/versions/angular.md

 Express is an unopinionated framework for Node.js that creates additional functionality for the creation of web applications.

 For more information on express, check out their [website and documentation](http://expressjs.com/).

+### AngularJS

+AngularJS is a front-end framework developed and backed by Google.
+It is one of two current front-end frameworks that are very popular (React/Flux being the other).
+Angular is a full MVC (model-view-controller) framework, meaning that it contains a lot of functionality out of the box.

+For more about AngularJS, have a look at their [website and documentation](https://angularjs.org/).

 ### Node.js